Unidocs1/sphinx_repo_manager/source/getting_started/sdks/nodejs.rst

 JavaScript/TypeScript SDK
 =========================

-The AcceleratXR JavaScript/TypeScript SDK is written in TypeScript and includes both JavaScript and TypeScript bindings when installed.
+The Xsolla Backend JavaScript/TypeScript SDK is written in TypeScript and includes both JavaScript and TypeScript bindings when installed.

 Installation via yarn